 You may already know that breast milk is the perfect food for babies, providing them with all of the vital nutrition they need.
 But did you know that breast milk can come in many different colors?
-Rest assured, most variations in breast milk color are normal, even if they might seem slightly odd at first.
-To help you prepare, we’ve pulled together some explanations of the different milk colors you might encounter on your breastfeeding journey.
-And remember, you are exactly what your baby needs, and while these days, weeks, and months breastfeeding may sometimes be challenging, you’re perfectly designed for the job!
-For some extra support, be on the lookout for our upcoming hands-free pumping bra!
+Rest assured, most changes in breast milk color are normal, even if they might seem slightly odd at first.

-Colostrum, the very first milk your body produces, will be yellow in appearance.
-It is full of antibodies and infection-fighting white blood cells and can be a colossal kick-start to your baby’s undeveloped immune system.
+Colostrum, the very first milk your body produces, will be yellow in color.
+It's full of antibodies and infection-fighting white blood cells and can be a colossal kick-start to your baby’s undeveloped immune system.